Cheapanha-Sok/spring_graphQL/README.md

-#After Success Run the application :
+# After Success Run the application :
-#Open the browser or sth you prefer on : http://localhost:8080/graphiql
+# Open the browser you prefer on : http://localhost:8080/graphiql